Infinity Primus vs. Reference

 Conclusion

 There are multiple high-quality speakers available in the market.
-Having a set of component speakers as opposed to the coaxial speakers in your vehicle greatly enhances your audio experience as you drive around in your car.
+Having a set of component speakers instead of coaxial speakers in your vehicle enhances your audio experience as you drive around in your car.

-Infinity Primus and Reference car speakers are both excellent aftermarket speaker options that improve the sound quality in your vehicle.
-The ultimate decision is in your hands as both car speakers come with their unique set of specifications and benefits.
+Infinity Primus and Reference car speakers are excellent aftermarket speaker options that improve the sound quality of your vehicle.
+The ultimate decision is in your hands, as both car speakers come with unique specifications and benefits.